For many people, the decision to buy a DSLR camera is the point where they start to take their photography a little bit more seriously.

 What About Mirrorless Cameras?

 A mirrorless camera is, for many, the perfect trade-off between a point and shoot and a DSLR.
-They offer the advantages of an SLR, including full manual controls, large sensors and interchangeable lenses, whilst coming in a smaller form factor.
+They offer the advantages of a DSLR, including full manual controls, large sensors and interchangeable lenses, whilst coming in a smaller form factor.

 Many photographers have made the switch, and the technology improves every year.
-Generally, I recommend mirrorless cameras in most cases nowadays – check out my guide to picking a travel camera for tips on the best models right now.
+Generally, I recommend mirrorless cameras in most cases nowadays – check out my guide to picking a travel camera for tips on the best models right now, as well as our detailed guide to mirrorless travel cameras.

 When you are starting out, you may find that you will have the option to purchase what is known as a “kit” lens with your camera.
 This is usually a relatively cheap lens that will get the job done, and let you get to grips with your camera, but you will ultimately end up replacing it once you start getting more serious.

 You can save yourself a bit of money in the long run by opting to buy a more suitable lens from the start.
-See our full gear guide here for what we shoot with.
+See our guide to the best travel lenses to get some inspiration for your purchase.

 As well as considerations like focal length and aperture, lenses come with what may seem to be a bewildering array of acronyms.
 Often these just refer to the focusing mechanism that the lens uses, or whether or not the lens features an Image Stabilisation technology to reduce camera shake.